Elinor Florence, Author

 Throughout the war, German U-boats haunted the east coast and penetrated the St. Lawrence River, sinking several Canadian ships.
 The loss of the SS Caribou is considered the worst inshore disaster of the naval war.

-On February 17, 1943, the German submarine that sank the Caribou was attacking a convoy in the North Atlantic.
+On February 17, 1943, the German submarine that sank the SS Caribou was attacking a convoy in the North Atlantic.
 She was forced to the surface by depth charges, and then rammed by the destroyer HMS Fame and sunk.
 None of her 46 crew members survived.

 Agnes Wilkie became the only nurse in all three services — navy, air force and army — killed by enemy action in the Second World War.